-Programme of Learning for Academic Qualification 2 Certificate of attendance / achievement Attendance at Training Course 2 Certificate of attendance Attendance at Royal Society of Biology Approved Events 3 Certificate of attendance Attendance at Conferences or Scientific Meetings 2 Certificate of attendance Formal / Distance Learning (including e-learning) 2 Certificate of achievement / registering Educational (a maximum of 30 CPD points can be claimed under this heading) Reading Professional Framework (e.g. understanding legal or regulatory frameworks) 2 Summary of activity details and benefits gained Maintenance / Development Specialist Skills 2 Summary of activity details and benefits gained Writing Articles or Papers 2 Copy of article / paper Presentation Preparation e.g. for conferences of scientific meetings) 2 Summary of activity details and benefits gained / copy of presentation Training Material Preparation 2 Summary of activity details and benefits gained Other Other activities that lead to qualifications or involve attendance at structured learning activities 1 Summary of activity details and benefits gained
+Formal/educational (a maximum of 30 CPD points can be claimed under this heading) Category Additional Guidance Points / Hour Evidence Required Programme of learning for academic qualification 2 Certificate of attendance / achievement Attendance at training course 2 Certificate of attendance Attendance at Royal Society of Biology approved events 3 Certificate of attendance Attendance at conferences or scientific meetings 2 Certificate of attendance Distance learning (including e-learning) 2 Certificate of achievement / registering Reading professional framework (e.g. understanding legal or regulatory frameworks) 2 Summary of activity details and benefits gained Maintenance/development of specialist skills 2 Summary of activity details and benefits gained Writing articles or papers 2 Copy of article / paper Presentation preparation (e.g. for conferences of scientific meetings) 2 Summary of activity details and benefits gained / copy of presentation Training material preparation 2 Summary of activity details and benefits gained Other Other activities that lead to qualifications or involve attendance at structured learning activities 1 Summary of activity details and benefits gained